Bayesian sequential design of computer experiments for quantile set inversion: Conclusion

 \section{Conclusion}

 This article presents a SUR strategy for a particular set inversion problem, in a framework where a function admits deterministic and uncertain input variables, that we called Quantile Set Inversion (QSI).
 The practical interest of the proposed method is illustrated on several problems, on which methods that do not take advantage of the specificity of the QSI problem tend to be outperformed.
-However, this gain in performance comes at the cost of a high numerical complexity, in relation with the heavy use of conditioned Gaussian trajectory simulations.
-Future work will concentrate on making the method applicable to harder test problems (higher input dimensions, smaller probabilities, etc.) and on demonstrating its practical relevance to real-life problems.
+However, this gain in performance comes at the cost of a high numerical complexity, in relation to the heavy use of conditioned Gaussian trajectory simulations.
+Future work will concentrate on reducing this numerical complexity and making the method applicable to harder test problems, notably in the case of high-dimensional inputs and small quantile sets $\Gf$.
+In an other direction, the proposed method could benefit from some adaptations to make it more applicable to real-life problem---in particular, its adaptation to batch design in order to tackle cases where several instances of the simulator can be run in parallel.

-\paragraph{Acknowledgements.} The authors are grateful to Valérie Cayol, Rodolphe Le Riche, Nicolas Durrande and Victor Picheny for sharing their R implementation of the Mogi model used in Section~\ref{sec:numerical}.
+\paragraph{Acknowledgments.} The authors are grateful to Rodolphe Le Riche and Valérie Cayol for sharing their R implementation of the Mogi model used in \autoref{sec:numerical}.